DebasishSahoo10/banana-translator/README.md

 -- added error handling which is one of the most important thing when dealing with APIs.

--- changed design to web3 inspired modern designs.
+-- changed design to web3 inspired modern designs. although this site is not fully responsive as of now.

 -- [![Room
 Status](https://travis-ci.org/jswanner/markdown-buttons.svg?branch=master)](https://minionyou.vercel.app/)